masa-finance/masa-oracle/docs/ai-worker-node/web-worker.md

 As a worker, maintaining optimal performance and reliability is key.
 Here are some guidelines:

 - **Monitor Your Node**: Regularly check your node's health and log files to identify and resolve any issues promptly.
-- **Update Regularly**: Keep your node and its dependencies up to date to ensure compatibility with the latest oracle node changes and network protocols.
+- **Update Regularly**: Keep your node and its dependencies up to date to ensure compatibility with the latest protocol node changes and network protocols.
 - **Secure Your Credentials**: Protect your node's access keys to prevent unauthorized access.

 ## Conclusion

-By contributing compute resources as a worker in the Masa Oracle Node network, you're at the forefront of providing real-time Web data to a wide array of decentralized applications.
+By contributing compute resources as a worker in the Masa Protocol Node network, you're at the forefront of providing real-time Web data to a wide array of decentralized applications.
 Your participation not only supports the network's operational efficiency but also enables the development of innovative solutions that leverage social media data for insightful analysis and decision-making.
 Follow this guide to ensure your node is properly set up and ready to fulfill Web data requests effectively.